-5. Architectural Information
+Architectural Information

-This chapter explains the scope of the TOE and its main components (subsystem).
+This chapter explains the scope and the main components (subsystems) of the TOE.

 5.1 TOE Boundary and Components

 The configuration of the MFP or TOE as well as the IT environment other than the MFP is shown in Figure 5-1.
 In Figure 5-1, the TOE is shown within the bold line box marked as the TOE.
 User Authentication Server, Mail Server, PC, Time Server and User are not included in the TOE.